brittanynicole7/home_sales/README.md

 # Spark SQL/Spark Challenge

 ## Note:
-See the .ipynb file for the code for the assignment.
-I used VSCode and not colab to complete this assignment.
+See the Home_Sales.ipynb file for the code for the assignment.
+I did not use the colab file for this assignment.

 # Project Description
 - Create a Spark DataFrame for the dataset.